KeyMoad/netbox-update-script/README.md

 # NetBox Update Script
 ## Overview
 This Bash script is designed to streamline the process of updating NetBox installations.
 It provides options for updating to the latest version or specifying a particular version to upgrade/downgrade to.
-The script also includes features such as creating backups, handling dependencies, and restarting NetBox services.

 ## Usage
 ### Basic Usage